ferseiti/reproducibility/README.md

 ## Data

-The notebook within deliver/Final_Version.ipynb downloads the data in a tarbal and extracts it within the working directory.
+The notebook within deliver/Final_Version.ipynb downloads the data in a tarball and extracts it within the working directory.
 If that does not work, one can try and download them manually from figshare, using one of the following sources:

-The data.tar.gz that contains plotting info and 2 samples (basically this repository's data directory): https://ndownloader.figshare.com/files/15483431
+* The data.tar.gz that contains plotting info and 2 samples (basically this repository's data directory): https://ndownloader.figshare.com/files/15483431

-If one wishes to download the h5 separately, the data are all available within this project in figshare: https://figshare.com/account/home#/projects/64340
+* If one wishes to download the h5 separately, the data are all available within this project in figshare: https://figshare.com/account/home#/projects/64340

 The files named ground* must be downloaded within data/ground_data/ and the ones named sub*, within data/sub_data/